Mini / Youth Rugby

 We are also committed to enabling access to rugby for young people with disabilities wherever reasonable accommodations can enable them to participate.
 In particular, we welcome Deaf and hard of hearing players and players with visual impairments that can be compensated for with the use of sports goggles, we already have several players on the autistic spectrum, and we are very open to discussion of how we can include players with other disabilities.

 Age limits for mini/midi and youth rugby apply on midnight 31st August/1st September in that season.
-Thus, if a child is Under-8 at this date they are Under-8 for the whole of the subsequent season.
+Thus, for example, if a child is Under-8 at this date they are Under-8 for the whole of the subsequent season even once they turn 8.

-We train at the Bank of England Sports Club on Sunday mornings.
-There are slightly different start times for the different age groups.
-U6 to U12 play from 9:45am to 11:15am, Youth from 11:15am to 1pm.
+We train at the All England Community Sports Ground pitches on Bank Lane (off Priory Lane) on Sunday mornings.
+There are slightly different start times for the different age groups: assuming no more COVID-related disruption, U6 to U12 play from 9:45 to 11:15 and U13 to U18 from 11:15 to 13:00.

 Although we always try to avoid it, sometimes conditions are so wet or cold that rugby has to be cancelled.
 If it looks as if this might be the case then, before travelling, check our Twitter feed in the first instance as this will always be updated first.

 We try to make sure that every boy or girl gets a chance to represent the club.
-As always at ‘The Bank’, our primary focus is on FUN and we do not support a ‘win at all costs’ philosophy.
+Our primary focus is on FUN and we do not support a ‘win at all costs’ philosophy.
 Having said that, we always try to perform to our best at every training session, fixture, triangular and festival.
 Someone once said: “Take care of the performance and the results will take care of themselves!”

 Everyone involved in our club, whether as a player, coach, referee, administrator, parent or spectator, is expected to uphold the Core Values of rugby and to follow the Rugby Code of Conduct: